kawaiitarik/kawaiitarik.github.io/_posts/2023-04-28-tone-river.md

 ![Endless view of rice fields]({{ site.baseurl }}/assets/img/tone-river/rice-fields.jpg) *You will see plenty of rice fields while cycling down Tone river.*

-The second day started with heavy feet, but I managed to cover quite some distance before the head wind forced from the ocean made me cycle in half my usual speed.
+The second day started with heavy feet, but I managed to cover quite some distance before the head wind from the ocean made me cycle in half my usual speed.
-Path finding was easier, but the last 10-15 kilometers was mostly on car roads, meaning noise and up and down from the side walk to avoid (blocking) traffic.
+Path finding was easier, giving more flow to the riding.
+Sadly the last 15-ish kilometers was mostly on car roads, meaning noise and up and down from the side walk to avoid (blocking the) traffic.

 ![A bridge in Choshi]({{ site.baseurl }}/assets/img/tone-river/choshi.jpg)
 *So many bridges crossing this river!*

+Arriving at Choshi felt a bit anti-climatic as there is no obvious end point, so I decided to ride down to Inubosaki lighthouse.
-There isn't much to see in Choshi city, except for Inubosaki lighthouse (which is supposedly the place in Japan where the sun rises earliest in the new year).
+Which is supposedly the place in Japan where the sun rises earliest, so it is a popular place to travel to on New Years eve to see the first sunrise of the year.

 ![The ocean from the Inubosaki lighthouse]({{ site.baseurl }}/assets/img/tone-river/inubosaki.jpg) *After more than 250 kilometers I reached the lighthouse!*

+After my short visit to the lighthouse (which I forgot to take a picture of), I headed back to Choshi train station.
+I was 10 seconds too slow catching the first train back to Tokyo, because I was unsure of taking the train or a bus.
+Luckily it was only 20 minutes to wait for the next train, meaning I had time to buy some food for the road.